Debt Increases Risk and is Like a “Negative Bond”

 As expected—with continuous positive returns of 7% for stocks and 3.5% for bonds—the more risk you take, the higher the portfolio size is after 30 years.
 Portfolio value is reported in millions of dollars.

 If we stopped right here, you would conclude that debt is like a negative bond.
-You take more risk with negative bonds and thus have a higher calculated asset allocation, so you wind up with more money in the end.
+You take more risk with negative bonds and thus have a higher calculated asset allocation, so you wind up with more money.

 But returns are not consistently positive!
 They come in sequences.
-What if we looked at the affect of the actual returns from 2000-2010 to see if there are any changes?
+What if we looked at the effect of the actual returns from 2000-to 2010 to see if there are any changes?

 Assume Negative Returns Start Early